Looking for peace of mind about whether you should stay or go?

 1: Your expat experience.
 Get a deep understanding of how you are doing today to help you better determine whether you’re just going through a rough patch or whether it is time to move on or leave expat life behind.

-2: Your values.
-Put words to what you stand for and what you value in life.
+2: Your core needs.
+Put words to what you need at this point in your life and how these may be different compared to when you moved to your current expat country.
 Being clear about who you have become and what you need to feel fulfilled in life helps you make decisions that support your emotional well-being.

 3: Your vision for your future.
 Envision a future where you get to have everything your way.
 Having a general direction to move towards means that you avoid making decisions that do not support living the kind of life you want for yourself.